Number: Taking handfuls

 'Number: Taking handfuls' is one of our new teaching sequences for V9

-- On the 'Sequence overview' tab you'll find all the tasks in this sequence, a suggested implementation plan and curriculum alignment.
+• On the 'In this sequence' tab you'll find all the tasks in this sequence, a suggested implementation plan and curriculum alignment.

 Tasks in this sequence